front/wp-redisearch/README.md

 Some planned features are:

-*   WooCommerce support: RediSearch is a perfect choice for E-commerce websites.
 *   Binary documents indexing: Searching through binary files like pdf, word, powerpoint and ...
 *   Advanced search: Adding advanced search functionality.